Dale Arnold

 Dale Everett Arnold (born March 27, 1956) is a New England sportscaster.
-He hosts Boston Bruins broadcasts on NESN and co-hosted talk radio shows on WEEI until his retirement from radio on March 12, 2021, announced the day before.
-He was the Bruins' play-by-play announcer on NESN and has called Boston College Eagles football.
+He co-hosted talk radio shows on WEEI and WEEI-FM from 1991 until his retirement from radio in March 2021.
+He has served as the play-by-play announcer for the Boston Bruins and has called Boston College Eagles football.
 He is the only person to have done play-by-play broadcasts for all five of the Boston area's major professional sports franchises.
+In November 2024, Arnold came out of retirement to serve as a studio host for Bruins broadcasts on NESN on an interim basis.